Overview of Incoterms® 2020

 What are Incoterms® 2020?

-Incoterms® 2020 is a set of standardised trade terms that define the responsibilities between buyer and seller in terms of transport, costs and risk transfer when goods are transported from A to B.
+Incoterms® 2020 is a set of standardised trade terms that define how responsibilities are split between buyer and seller — covering transport, costs and the transfer of risk when goods move from A to B.

-They were created by the ICC (International Chamber of Commerce) and are a really important set of rules.
-Anyone who sends or receives goods should use them.
+They were developed by the ICC (International Chamber of Commerce) and are an essential framework for anyone involved in sending or receiving goods internationally.

 Why are Incoterms® important?

-Incoterms are there to help you avoid misunderstandings and legal problems in international trade.
-Incoterms have rules on:
+Incoterms® help you avoid misunderstandings and legal disputes in international trade.
+They establish clear rules on:

-• When the risk passes from the seller to the buyer
+• When risk transfers from seller to buyer

-• Who bears responsibility and when for freight costs, customs duties and insurance
+• Who is responsible for freight costs, customs duties and insurance — and at what point

-For both buyers and sellers, they therefore provide a clear set of rules that make international transactions easier to handle.
+For both buyers and sellers, this provides a shared framework that makes international transactions far easier to manage.

 Free Incoterms® 2020 overview

-We have created a visual overview for you that shows who bears responsibility and risk distribution for all Incoterms® 2020.
-Get it for free below and save it so you always have it at your disposal.
+We've put together a visual overview showing the full responsibility and risk distribution for all Incoterms® 2020.
+Download it for free below — and save it so you always have it to hand.

-Incoterms 2020 is an updated version of Incoterms 2010.
-We therefore recommend using this latest version, such as the one below.
+Incoterms® 2020 is an updated version of Incoterms® 2010.
+We recommend using the latest version, such as the overview below.

 EXW (Ex Works)

-EXW is a very popular Incoterm® that suits situations where the buyer wants full control over logistics
+EXW is one of the most widely used Incoterms®, well-suited to situations where the buyer wants full control over the logistics.

-• The seller makes the goods available at their own premises (e.g. factory or warehouse).
+• Making the goods available at their own premises (e.g. a factory or warehouse).
+That's where the seller's responsibility ends.

 Read more about EXW Incoterm®.